 The copper is found in an ore body that is high in sulfide-bearing minerals.
 When mining exposes sulfides to air and oxygen it can produce acid mine discharges that lower pH and leach metals.
 This is often harmful to aquatic life.
 Waste rock and tailings (waste from crushing copper-bearing ore) will also include exposed sulfides.
 Some will be stored on the surface forever.

 Copper concentrate from year-round mining and milling will be shipped to an off-site railhead, either Livingston or Townsend.
-The potential for an accident on icy roads, perhaps spilling concentrate into important trout stream such as Deep Creek or the Shields River is not unlikely.
+The potential exists for an accident on icy roads, perhaps spilling concentrate into important trout stream such as Deep Creek, the Shields River, or any number of other streams.

 The impacts from many modern and historical mines in Montana will last for decades, and in the case of acid-mine pollution, in perpetuity.
 That could happen at Sandfire’s Black Butte project.
 Further, Sandfire is telling the public its mine will “only” operate for 11-14 years, but it is telling investors there is potential to mine for 50 years, and to expand operations 20 kilometers – about 17 miles – from the site of the Black Butte mine.
 In other words, Sandfire is really looking to open a large mining district, with the potential for many other operations, in the Smith River country.
 That’s why the company has legally secured additional mining claims and mineral deposits around the Black Butte project.

 How can I help?